Kids participate in “Day of Rage” rallies against US settlements announcements, honor terrorist who died of cancer

 The images show the processions protesting US Secretary of State Mike Pompeo’s statement that the Israeli towns in the West Bank are not illegal according to international law.
 In some of the images Palestinian schoolchildren wearing backpacks can be seen participating in the procession, following the PA Ministry of Education’s decision to stop school for an hour to enable the students to participate.

 In the image children are seen holding posters including pictures of Sami Abu Diak; in the top center is the Fatah logo that includes a grenade, crossed rifles, and the PA map of “Palestine” that presents all of Israel as “Palestine” together with the PA areas.

-Sami Ahed Abu Diak - Palestinian prisoner arrested in 2002 during the 5-year PA terror campaign, the Intifada, and serving 3 life sentences and an additional 30 years.
+Sami Ahed Abu Diak - Palestinian terrorist who shot and murdered Israeli civilian Ilya Krivitz in Silat Al-Dhar northwest of Nablus on June 20, 2001, and also murdered 3 Palestinians in 2001 who he suspected of aiding Israel.
+Abu Diak was arrested in 2002, and was serving 3 life sentences and an additional 30 years.
 Abu Diak died in prison of cancer on Nov.
-26, 2019; Israel had provided cancer treatment for him in prison.
-PMW has been unable to determine the details of his crimes.
+26, 2019; Israel had provided cancer treatment for him during his imprisonment.